bacontime/rpg/encounters/dungeonchef.md

 : The smoke from the fire smells like bitter burning vegetables.
 There are passages to other rooms and some cracks in the ceiling which let small amounts of smoke out, but it's not enough to be considered proper ventilation, so smoke is starting to build up.

 The Cooking Hag, hunched over and stirring
 : Wicked looking claws.
 Green warty skin.
+Wiry muscles.
 Dirty hands covered in blood and grime.
-Wiry hair so white it almost glows.
+Dry hair so white it almost glows.
 Very hungry.
-Doesn't care about others.
+Zero empathy, but quite shrewd.
 Her name is Hungrillda.

 Goblin Captive, bound in rope
 : Only has one very long hair on her head.
 Clothing made of stitched together rat pelts.
 Squeaky voice.
 Incredibly terrified, just wants to escape.
 Her name is Crunchwrap Supreme (it's a very common goblin name).